unopim/user-guide/docs/1.0/attribute/attribute-family.md

-# Create Attribute Family
+# Attribute Family

 By using Attribute Families, you can import all the required information about the product in a single step.

 It can be specified as a list of attributes that are related to a unique product.
 Here we have listed out the tutorial on product attribute families in UnoPim.

 ### Create Attribute Family in UnoPim